mauser001/Eth2Overwatch/README.md

 If find any spelling errors in the readme -> I write code - not books ;-)

+When using this software you agree to the prysm terms of service: https://github.com/prysmaticlabs/prysm/blob/master/TERMS_OF_SERVICE.md

 ### Framework and tools used
 + Visiual Studio 2019 Prview.
   + .net Core 3.1